IPhone 8: Other

 In addition to Qi wireless charging, the iPhone 8 also supports wired charging using Apple's proprietary Lightning connector.
 It can fast-charge from a charger providing USB Power Delivery combined with a special USB-C to Lightning adapter cable supporting fast charging.

 The iPhone 8 has a 6 out of 10 reparability score from iFixit, mainly due to the use of excessive glue for the back glass.

 Software

 Both the iPhone 8 and 8 Plus were supplied with iOS 11 on launch, and support iOS 12, iOS 13, iOS 14, iOS 15 and iOS 16.
+Apple announced that the iPhone 8 and 8 Plus, as well as the iPhone X, would not support iOS 17 due to hardware limitations.
+However, the devices still received security updates until September 15, 2025.